 Accommodation is normally in one of two farm-houses on the Estancia.
 Rooms are traditionally decorated and preserved as much as possible in the original colonial style with tiled floors, rugs and original furniture and fittings.
 Bedrooms have wood burning stoves to take the chill off the mountain air and most have en-suite bathrooms (with either bath or shower) - fittings are from another era but it all works and there is plenty of hot water!
 Meals are eaten in the dining room of the main house.

-Estancia based - on request, year round except for 4 weeks
+Estancia based - on request, year round except May & June

 |Itinerary in brief - 6 nights|

 |Day 1||You will be met at Cordoba airport and driven about an hour to Estancia Los Potreros.
 Lunch or tea when you arrive, meet the horses and a short afternoon ride to try them, returning to the estancia for dinner and the night.|